-Prescription Medication

-The existence of lawfully prescribed medication in the student's sample is not a violation of this policy when taken in accordance with a physician's recommendation or prescription to a specific student.
-Some over-the-counter medications may have similarities to unlawful drugs when tested.
-Students who are taking prescription medication may provide a copy of the prescription or a doctor's verification in a sealed envelope to school personnel at the time the sample is collected.
-The specific name of over-the-counter medication should also be disclosed to the school official.
-Students who refuse to provide verification and test positive will be subject to the actions specified in this policy for "positive test."
+Prescription Medication: The existence of lawfully prescribed medication in the student's sample is not a violation of this policy when taken in accordance with a physician's recommendation of prescription to a specific student.
+Some over-the-counter medications and food products may have similarities to unlawful drugs when tested.
+Students who are taking prescription medications may provide a copy of the prescription or a doctor's verification in a sealed envelope to the school personnel at the time the same is collected.
+The specific name of the over the-counter medication should also be disclosed to the school official.
+Students who refuse to provide verification and test positive will be subject to the actions specified in this policy for a positive test.